auth0/docs/articles/quickstart/spa/vuejs/01-login.md

 <!-- markdownlint-disable MD034 MD041 -->
 :::note
-For a deep dive into implementing user authentication in Vue, visit the [Vue.js Authentication By Example](https://developer.auth0.com/resources/guides/spa/vue/basic-authentication).
-This guide provides you with additional details, such as creating a signup button, protecting routes using different strategies, and using class components.
+Visit the [Vue.js Authentication By Example](https://developer.auth0.com/resources/guides/spa/vue/basic-authentication) guide for a deep dive into implementing user authentication in Vue.
+This guide provides additional details on how to create a sign-up button and add route guards to a Vue application.
 :::

 ::: warning